Approximability of all Boolean CSPs with linear sketches: Introduction

 \subsection{Streaming algorithms}

-We consider algorithms for the insertion-only as well as dynamic (allowing insertions and deletions) streaming settings.
-In both settings, the algorithm is assumed to know $n$ initially.
-In the insertion-only setting, a sequence of constraints $C_1,\ldots,C_m$ arrive one at a time (each with unit weight), leading to the input $\Psi = (C_1,\ldots,C_m)$.
-In the dynamic setting we follow the ``strict turnstile'' setting: So constraints may be inserted with potential repetitions and deleted, one at a time, till the stream ends to produce a weighted instance $\Psi = ((C_1,w_1), \ldots, (C_m,w_m))$.
-The ``strict turnstile'' setting requires that at all times the weight of every constraint is non-negative (and so constraints are deleted only after they are inserted).
-Our algorithms are allowed to use internal randomness and $s$~bits of space.
+We study the complexity of $(\gamma,\beta)$-$\maxf$ in the setting of randomized streaming algorithms.
+Here, an instance $\Psi = (C_1,\ldots,C_m)$ is presented as a stream $\sigma_1,\sigma_2,\ldots,\sigma_m$ with $\sigma_i = (\vecj_i,\vecb_i)$ representing the $i$th constraint.
+We study the space required to solve the $(\gamma,\beta)$-approximation version of $\maxf$.
+Specifically we consider algorithms that are allowed to use internal randomness and $s$~bits of space.
 The algorithms output a single bit at the end.
 They are said to solve the $(\gamma,\beta)$-approximation problem correctly if they output the correct answer with probability at least $2/3$ (i.e., they err with probability at most $1/3$).

+The main focus of this work is sketching algorithms, a special class of streaming algorithms, where the algorithm's output is determined by a small sketch it produces of the input stream, and the sketch itself has the property that the sketch of the concatenation of two streams can be computed from the sketches of the two component streams.
+(See \autoref{def:sketching alg} for a formal definition.)
+We define the space of the sketching algorithm to be the length of the sketch.

 Our main dividing line is between algorithms that work with space $O(\poly\log n)$, versus algorithms that require space at least $n^\epsilon$ for some $\epsilon > 0$.
 In informal usage we refer to a streaming problem as ``easy'' if it can be solved with polylogarithmic space (the former setting) and ``hard'' if it requires polynomial space (the latter setting).
-We note that all algorithmic results in this paper work in the fully dynamic setting with weighted instances.
-Some of the negative results work only in this setting, while others establish hardness in the more restrictive insertion-only setting with unweighted constraints.
+We note that all the positive results (algorithms) given in this paper are linear sketching algorithms which are more restrictive than general sketching algorithms.
+We also note that many of our lower bounds work against general streaming algorithms and we elaborate on this in \autoref{ssec:results}.